jdconley/pwhaas-js/README.md

 time.
 By default it uses the `maxtime` specified during `init`.
 The service allows you to utilize up to 1,000ms of compute time.

-You must have a paid account on pwhaas or host your own in order for the `maxtime` option to be used.

 ```js

 // This would be a very secure hash...